-Australia’s fastest growing RPL training specialist mentioned that digital marketing alone generates over 100 leads a day, but without a massive 12% raw conversion at their outsourced contact centre, they wouldn’t have experienced the phenomenal success they have seen in the last 12 months.
-Even a prominent National Broadband Network provider in Australia combines a range of online marketing strategies to generate leads with a massive 90% conversion on contact at their call centre.
+Australia’s fastest growing RPL training specialist mentioned that digital marketing alone generates over 100 leads a day, but without a massive 12% raw conversion at their outsourced Australian call centre, they wouldn’t have experienced the phenomenal success they have seen in the last 12 months.
+Even a prominent NBN retail service provider in Australia combines a range of online marketing strategies to generate leads with a massive 90% conversion on contact at their call centre.

-Since marketing is such a crucial factor in the growth of your business, it is important to carefully consider how you spend your budget.
-Marketing channels should be gauged by their cost and measurable results.
+Since marketing is such a crucial factor in the growth of a business, it is important to carefully consider how you spend your budget.
+Marketing channels should be measured by their cost and results.

 The relevance of telemarketing in the Digital Age